-Her latest projects explore new forms of storytelling: Inside Stories (2011) is a multi- platform web experience launched in the fall of 2011.
+Her latest projects explore new forms of storytelling: UNINTERRUPTED is a public art installation first exhibited in the summer of 2017, a 25-min digitally-mapped projection using unique underwater footage of the Adams’ River sockeye salmon migration.
+Inside Stories (2011) is a multi- platform web experience launched in the fall of 2011.
 Bevel Up (2007) is a groundbreaking documentary and interactive DVD.
-In Profile: Deepa Mehta (2012) uses split screen to tell its story.
-Uninterrupted, currently in development, is an installation using digital mapping to project documentary footage of the Adams’ River Sockeye Run onto the Cambie Street bridge spanning Burrard Inlet .
+In Profile: Deepa Mehta (2012) uses split screen to tell its story. let .
 Nettie is also writing her first screenplay, Hunger which has been completed to first draft.

-Wild At Heart, a book focusing on her work and career, was published in 2009 and there have been multiple retrospectives of her work as well as a recent profile in POV Magazine.
+In 2016 Nettie was honoured by Women in Film with the Artistic Merit Award at VIFF.
+Wild At Heart, a book focusing on her work and career, was published in 2009 and there have been multiple retrospectives of her work as well as a profile in POV Magazine.
 In 2010 she received the BC Film Critics Circle Award for her contribution to the film industry and the Vancouver Sun named her as one of British Columbia’s “most influential women”.
 In addition to directing, Nettie is also much in demand as a story editor, teacher and lecturer and was Filmmaker in Residence at the National Film Board in 2007.

-Betsy is an award-winning producer/ EP/ director with over 25 years experience in documentary film and television.
-Recently released films include Occupy Love (executive producer) – director Velcrow Ripper’s film on the Occupy movement, Waking the Green Tiger (producer) – dir: Gary Marcuse – about the rise of an environmental movement in China; Surviving Progress, (exec producer) – dir: Mathieu Roy and Harold Crooks – based on Ronald Wright’s book A Short History of Progress; War in the Mind – (producer) – dir: Judy Jackson – about post traumatic stress in the military and military suicide.
-Over the last four years she has also executive produced with Mark Achbar (The Corporation) three theatrical feature documentaries: Fierce Light (dir: Velcrow Ripper), Pax Americana (dir: Denis Delestrac) and Waterlife (dir: Kevin McMahon) and developed six additional documentary projects.
+Betsy is an award-winning producer/ EP/ director with more than 25 years experience in documentary film and television.
+Her credits include KONELINE: our land beautiful (producer) Occupy Love (executive producer) – director Velcrow Ripper’s film on the Occupy movement, Waking the Green Tiger (producer) – dir: Gary Marcuse – about the rise of an environmental movement in China; Surviving Progress, (exec producer) – dir: Mathieu Roy and Harold Crooks – based on Ronald Wright’s book A Short History of Progress; War in the Mind – (producer) – dir: Judy Jackson – about post traumatic stress in the military and military suicide.
+She has also executive produced with Mark Achbar (The Corporation) several theatrical feature documentaries including Fierce Light (dir: Velcrow Ripper), Pax Americana (dir: Denis Delestrac) and Waterlife (dir: Kevin McMahon).

-Current projects include Konelīne, a theatrical documentary by Nettie Wild and Uninterrupted, a public art project set to launch in 2017.
-She has produced the feature docs of Nettie Wild (FIX: The Story of an Addicted City, A Place Called Chiapas, Blockade, Bevel Up), and has also worked with filmmakers Gary Marcuse (The Mind of a Child, Nuclear Dynamite, Arktika) and Hugh Brody (The Meaning of Life, Time Immemorial).
-The films she has collaborated on have won over 40 national and international awards and honours including Genie and Gemini awards, American Film Institute, Berlin, Hot Docs, IDA, Prism, Grantham and other humanities and environmental awards.
+Current projects include UNINTERRUPTED, a public art installation first exhibited in the summer of 2017, a 25-min digitally-mapped projection using unique underwater footage of the Adams’ River sockeye salmon migration and The New Corporation (working title) .
+She has produced the feature docs of Nettie Wild (FIX: The Story of an Addicted City, A Place Called Chiapas, Blockade, Bevel Up), and has also worked with filmmakers Gary Marcuse (The Mind of a Child, Nuclear Dynamite, Arktika) and Hugh Brody (Tracks Across Sand, The Meaning of Life, Time Immemorial).
+The films she has collaborated on have won over 60 national and international awards and honours including Genie and Gemini awards, American Film Institute, Berlin, Hot Docs, IDA, Prism, Grantham and other humanities and environmental awards.

-Betsy was a Vice Chair of the Documentary Organization of Canada for six years, leaving the Board of Directors in the fall of 2010, and continues to serve on DOC advocacy committees.
+Betsy was a Vice Chair of the Documentary Organization of Canada for six years, leaving the Board of Directors in the fall of 2010.